tomedegroot/study-material/C/Chapter 1 - A Tutorial Introduction/notes.md

 A C program consists of:
 1. functions
-  1. statements: specify the computing operations
+  1. statements: specify the computing operations.
+There are [3])(http://farside.ph.utexas.edu/teaching/329/lectures/node11.html):
+    1. expression statements.
+This is an expression followed by a semicolon.
+This causes the expression to be evaluated.
+An [expression]((http://www.c4learn.com/c-programming/c-expression/)) is:
+      1. Any legal combination of characters that represent a value.
+      2. Every expression consists of at least one operand and can have one or more operators(such as *addition operator* + or the *assignment operator* = ).
+      3. Operands are values and Operators are symbols that represent particular actions.
+    2. compound statements
+    3. control statement (branching and looping)
-2. variables store valuse during the computation
+2. variables store values during the computation

 `main()` -> computation starts with executing this function.